 Trusted school leaders understand the potential distractions inherent within a school campus and protect teachers from them.
 These leaders understand the significance of the entire school campus as a learning environment, which supports learning rather than detracting from it.
 They are familiar with the research on this subject, especially in educational psychology and sociology.
 That research conclusively shows the direct connection between the learning environment and learning.

 Intentional classroom design is core to supporting a vibrant and effective learning environment.
 “Learning theorists and researchers have come to understand that we don’t so much teach as we create an environment in which people can learn.
 Learning facilitators design experiences and activities allowing people to grasp new concepts, learn required knowledge, and gain needed skills” (Lombardozzi, 2015).
 The foundational framework to the many facets of classroom design, supporting the greatest level of actual learning, is that schools must be student-centered; rather than the teacher or even technology-centered.

 Building on the framework of student-centered learning environments, trusted school leaders exercise the following:

 7 Disciplines of Classroom Design:

-Facilitating opportunities for frequent practice and active learning (i.e. students engaged in learning activities as opposed to passive instruction).
+- Facilitating opportunities for frequent practice and active learning (i.e., students engaged in learning activities instead of passive instruction).

-If done well, many of these elements are invisible to the casual observer and perhaps even the learner – but each facet of classroom design that receives intentional consideration and facilitation contributes to greater student engagement and higher levels of learning.
-School leaders who also focus on the continual development of environments that support learning also increase their level of trust.
+If done well, many of these elements are invisible to the casual observer and perhaps even the learner – but each facet of classroom design that receives intentional consideration and facilitation contributes to greater student engagement and higher learning levels.
+School leaders who also focus on the continual development of environments that support learning also increase their trust level.

 ©Toby A. Travis, Ed.D.
 All Rights Reserved